 Goals are good, but schedules are better.
 The reason is that creating a schedule could lead to building a habit, which is the best.
 I’d highly recommend creating a writing schedule.
 For example, if you’re like me who happens to be a freelance writer and blogger, then you’d have to create a schedule for both freelance work and personal projects.

-I’m not a strict person when it comes to schedules, but I value the importance of them.
+I’m not a strict person when it comes to schedules, but I value their importance of them.
 What I do is that I make small schedules, mostly daily.
 I map out the things for the whole day and often start off with writing my blog.
 I also shoot or edit my videos.
 Then comes the clients’ projects that I’m working on.
-Later on, the last thing I often do is giving some time to my eBook writing.
+Later on, the last thing I often do is give some time to my eBook writing.

 The most important part of my schedule is that I get to write for my blogs at the beginning, which makes my day better.